Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • A TCP socket to a specific host, not the whole network.

-• A specific environment variable, not free getenv().
+• A specific environment variable, without free getenv().

 • A system timer, without access to wall clocks.

-This fits much better with cases like edge functions or plugins in host applications, where you want to run untrusted code with minimum permissions.
+This fits much better with edge functions and plugins in host applications, where you want to run untrusted code with minimum permissions.

 By late 2023, WASI Preview 2 is in release candidate phase.
-The official 0.2 specification is expected stabilised for early 2024.
+The four main runtimes already have support or are adding it:

 • Wasmtime (Bytecode Alliance) — reference implementation, tracking the standard.